Growing Cut Flowers from Seed: Seed Starting 101

 It’s a good idea for seed starts to receive 12-16 hours of light daily for the best results.
 If seedlings do not have enough light, you will end up with leggy plants.

 A grow light is a great idea, especially if you are growing your seeds in a basement or somewhere with little light.
-If you are using a grow light, it must be adjusted to be suspended no more than 3-in. above the top of your plants.
+If you use a grow light, it must be adjusted to be suspended no more than 3-in. above the top of your plants.

 cut flower garden by seed: sweet pea seedlings